ppy/osu-wiki/wiki/Beatmaps/en.md

 ## Ranked Statuses

 Both ranked and approved beatmaps require approval from two [Beatmap Nominators](/wiki/Beatmap_Nominators) before they can be ranked.
-They can influence the stats on a player's profile, which is what makes them different from a [pending](/wiki/Glossary#pending) or [graveyarded](/wiki/Glossary#graveyard) beatmap.
+This can influence the stats on a player's profile, which is what makes them different from a [pending](/wiki/Glossary#pending) or [graveyarded](/wiki/Glossary#graveyard) beatmap.

 ### Ranked

 Ranked beatmaps use the double upwards chevron icon (![Double upwards chevron icon](/wiki/shared/status/ranked.png)) in the song select screen.

 These beatmaps ideally fulfill the [ranking criteria](/wiki/Ranking_Criteria).
-This is to ensure that most players can expect a certain kind of standard while playing them.
+This is to ensure that most players can expect a certain standard while playing them.

 ### Approved